 From driving and carpools to express campus shuttles and public transit options including SunRail, Lynx and Lymmo, the choice is yours.
 The campus’ location in the heart of downtown Orlando also makes biking a great option for those looking to put their best wheel forward.

-The shuttles will operate Monday through Friday, except on holidays or campus closures.
-All shuttles are ADA compliant.
+The shuttles operate Monday through Thursday, from 6:30 AM to 10:30 PM and Friday from 6:30 AM to 8:30 PM, except on holidays or campus closures.
+All shuttles have WiFi and are ADA compliant.

 For questions about the UCF Downtown express shuttle, email email@example.com.

-There will be more than 2,000 parking spaces available to support the downtown campus.
+There are about 2,000 parking spaces available to support the downtown campus.
 This includes dedicated permit parking spaces for students, faculty and staff, on-street and metered visitor spaces, and designated parking for residents and visitors of UnionWest at Creative Village.